 Every transaction has to be verified by several independent Bitcoin miners in order to get processed to its final destination.
 This is called the proof-of-work (PoW) algorithm, which makes sure that no transfer is a double-spending scam.
 For their work in verifying every transaction, miners are rewarded with miner fees, small sums of BTC added to every transaction as an incentive for miners to verify your transfer as soon as possible.

-Once a BTC block is filled with 1MB of data and all of the transactions within that block get verified, a new block is added to the blockchain, and the miners that verified the transactions get rewarded with freshly minted BTC.
+Once a Bitcoin block is filled with 1MB of data and all of the transactions within that block get verified, a new block is added to the blockchain, and the miners that verified the transactions get rewarded with freshly minted BTC.

 This is how new bitcoins are created, thanks to the computational power of mining rigs and their hash rates.